Tactile hyposensitivity

 IN BRIEF

-What is tactile hypersensitivity?
+Definition of tactile hypersensitivity?

 Tactile hyposensitivity is a sensory disorder in which there is little or no response to tactile stimuli, and the brain is unable to interpret information from touch.
 The other term for tactile hyposensitivity is tactile hypoesthesia.
 This can lead to difficulties in sensing details, textures, temperatures and pressure.